 This week at Point of Information, our editors answer the question, ‘what is next for the NHS’.
 This introduction will be small because the NHS needs no introduction.
 It is constantly in the news and repeatedly complained about, so therefore, let’s get straight into it and allow our editors to give you the next steps for the National Health Service.

-Having cleaned up after Labour it is time for the Conservatives to take up the mantle and secure our NHS – by Conservatives
+Having cleaned up after Labour it is time for the Conservatives to take up the mantle and secure our NHS – a Conservative article

 The National Health Service is a shinning jewel in the UK’s crown.
 Loved and envied around the world it is a beacon of compassion, love and care.
 Many who join the NHS see it as their vocation to do good and we must celebrate this.
 Yet many NHS worker’s faith has been shaken up; due to the financial crisis and the poor response of the Labour party the NHS has suffered many a set back.
 With the Conservative government having no choice but to enact austerity only a fool would argue that the NHS has struggled.
 Yet with austerity over, it is only the Tories who can keep the ship afloat.